 Buying the correct sized machine is very important.
 Too small and you will be doing a lot of extra loads.
 Too large and you will unnecessarily add to your energy and water bill.
 As a rule of thumb, 6kg–8kg capacity machines are suitable for families of four people, while couples and singles should need a capacity no greater than 5kg.
 Remember, your machine will last a while, so plan ahead.

-Another important consideration is the washing machine’s efficiency star ratings.
+Another important consideration is the washing machine’s efficiency star ratings and 56% of the people we spoke to said that this was important to them when they were considering which machine to buy.
 Generally speaking, machines with a lower rating tend to be cheaper upfront than more efficient models.
 The flip side is that the (generally more expensive) energy and water efficient washing machines can save you money in the long term.
 Remember, the more stars it has, the more efficient it is.
-You can find a list of ‘super energy efficient’ washing machines on the energywise website.

-There are a myriad of features to look out for on both top loader and front loader washing machines.
+There is a myriad of features to look out for on both top loader and front loader washing machines.
 A few key ones to keep an eye out for include:

 Washing clothes is easy – simply dump your clothes in the machine, add some detergent and press the start button, right?
 Unfortunately, it’s a little more complicated than that if you want to properly look after your clothes.
 Different fabrics and colours require different treatment, and failing to wash them properly runs the risk of ruining your clothes.
-Washing different colours of clothing together can also lead to the dye running and the colours mixing and15% of the people we spoke to have done just that!
+Washing different colours of clothing together can also lead to the dye running and the colours mixing.

 Another important part of washing is the care label on your clothes.
 Ignored at your peril!
 Sometimes it can be hard to understand what all those little symbols are, so here’s a quick guide to keep you right: